Spiritreader/Avior/README.md

 Setup
 ======

-## Installation
+## Basic Installation

-Extract all contents into
+Extract all contents into a directory of your choice.

 ## DVB Media Server Configuration